enggsuraj/redux-concepts/README.md

 The different alternatives we would have for our generic project, would be:
 * Redux
 * Mobx for Vuejs
-* COntext API for React
+* Context API for React